Sexy Butternut Squash Dahl Recipe with Cashew

 Yellow pigeon peas

 You can buy these split peas at many grocery stores.
 They are often sold either in an ethnic foods section or wherever your store stocks beans.
 But they are sold under a variety of names.
 They may be called split yellow pigeon peas, or yellow split peas or toor daal, toor dahl or toor dal.
 Confused?
-You can also just click this link to buy split yellow pigeon peas online.
+You can click this link to buy split yellow pigeon peas online.

-Once your split peas are precooked for 20 minutes, you can begin to make your daal.
+The most important thing you have to remember about pigeon peas is that they have to be precooked.
+But once your split peas are precooked for 20 minutes, you can begin to make your daal.
 For this, you’re going to have to use a few other ingredients that may not be familiar.

 Ghee